 Ice machines work best in optimal temperatures of 70-degree air and 50-degree water.
-If you plan on installing your ice machine in a hot kitchen, those are tough temperatures to maintain.
+If you plan on installing your automatic ice machine in a hot kitchen, those are tough temperatures to maintain.
 When you install commercial ice equipment in a hot room, it forces the unit to work harder to produce ice and slows ice production.
 When a room gets too hot (over 100 degrees), you could easily end up with an ice maker not making ice altogether.
 Typically, you’ll notice a decrease in production and realize your ice maker is not making enough ice for your business needs before the machine shuts down altogether.
 If your ice machine has completely stopped making ice and it’s not hot, it could be due to a freeze-up or another issue that you can troubleshoot in our guide here.

 Many people have a hard time believing air temperatures can climb as high as 100 degrees in their establishment without them noticing it.
 And that may be true.
 Sometimes the overall heat in the kitchen or room where the ice machine is stored isn’t 100 degrees, and there can still be an issue.
 That’s because ice machines can develop a microclimate where the temperature around the machine is much higher than the rest of the environment.

 Easy Ice studies have shown that the air recirculating through the ice machine can be up to 25 degrees hotter than the ambient room temperature when measured at a point less than 5 feet away from the ice machine!